platyplus/hasura-cli-supplement/RFC.md

 The command would be `hasura modules uninstall soft-delete`.

-The developer could choose not to remove the sql tables and functions for some reasong with `hasura modules uninstall --only-metadata`.
+The developer could choose not to remove the sql tables and functions for some reason with `hasura modules uninstall --only-metadata`.
 It would in that case update only the Hasura metadata.

 ### Microservice Module